hieunugent/fluttergenxapp/README.md

     - asking the custommer to review it again
     - then upload the rating
 # all thing need to preview and push to same app as posible
+- task/Item will be display as a widget and contain all info posible
+-